About Harry Joyce

 In 1976 Harry walked out on Reeves and never looked back.
 Harry was retired from the military and received benefits so he was always in good shape.
 In 1992 he was talked into coming up with his own design (HARRY JOYCE AMPLIFIERS) and built them completely from scratch, as how they are being built today by Harry Joyce USA under the watchful eye of George Scholz.
 The first three went to the “ROBERT PLANT GROUP” (formally of Led Zeppelin).
 He later found THE BLACK CROWES (Rich Robinson) as lovers of his amplifiers and used our amplifiers and speakers cabs to this day with the exclusively designed SCHOLZ CLAISSIC drivers.
 Brad Whitford of Aerosmith also has been seen using a Harry Joyce among other players in the pro field.
 We came into play when Harry’s US distributor was having a hard time selling Harry’s equipment basically because the distributor didn’t care much about it and was concentrating on a completely different line of business.
 Harry was thoroughly disgusted and was thinking that no one was interested in his amplifiers in the US.
 Then there was George Scholz who was always a huge HIWATT fan because of David Gilmour of Pink Floyd and a huge fan of Harry Joyce.
 Long story short we contacted Harry through our dear, friend Denis Cornell (superb amplifier builder) only to find out how heartbroken Harry was thinking that the U.S. was not interested in his amplifiers (so he thought).We convinced Harry that his first US distributor did not take it seriously enough and it was certainly no fault of Harry’s that his amps were not selling.
 Harry gave us a shot at it which proved to be a soul saver for him and his dream of becoming successful in the U.S. came true for real.
 Unfortunately what happened in the years to come was also heart breaking.
 Harry was diagnosed with the worst type of cancer and did his best to hang on.
 He built his amplifiers for us right up until a few days before he died (2002).This is what kept Harry’s spirits up and knowing that the U.S. was behind him and that we were going to continue with his name and legacy to carry on the finest of hand built guitar amplifiers.
 This is a promise we made and we will keep doing it as long as we can.

 Harry affectionately called George Scholz his “GENIUS” because in the same way he (Harry) brought HIWATT to a superior level George Scholz did the same for him with the HARRY JOYCE design and came up with an exclusive speaker (THE SCHOLZ CLASSIC) and Harry Joyce cabinet design.
 Here we are, modern day, striving for bigger and better.
 The HARRY JOYCE amplifiers are built like no other.
 This was the reason Harry felt at ease with his legacy being continued by us.
 It started in the 1960′s by hand building amplifiers for Led Zeppelin, The Rolling Stones, Pink Floyd, The Who, The Kinks, Queen, who are just among a few “Rock And Roll Hall Of Famer’s” that made their way to the top with the help of Harry Joyce’s expertise.
 Harry Joyce was one of the finest people that anyone would have wished to be associated with.
 He was our dear friend first and business partner second.
 We did everything we could to make Harry’s time as worthy as his beginnings and Harry did everything he could to show us his love and appreciation for our love and dedication to him.
-Harry Joyce will be sorely missed by all but certainly never, ever forgotten.
+Harry Joyce has been sorely missed by all but certainly never, ever forgotten.
 We still love and miss him and think about him everyday.